Panama Canal Passage and Costa Rica Cruise

 2016 departure: Day 6 — Smithsonian Tropical Research Institute, Panama City

-Enjoy remarks by Smithsonian Tropical Research Institute (STRI) Director, Matthew Larsen.
-Then join Smithsonian research staff and depart the Tere Moana.
-Gather aboard a smaller vessel for an excursion to Barro Colorado Island, the largest forested island in the Panama Canal waterway and part of the Barro Colorado Nature Monument (BCNM).
+Arrive in Panama City and depart the Tere Moana.
+Transfer by coach to the Smithsonian Tropical Research Institute’s (STRI) Gamboa facilities.
 As a premiere U.S. tropical research platform, STRI hosts unusually large scale and long-term studies on the island.
-The field station features all the necessary infrastructure for these complex projects including offices, labs, growing houses, an insectary, dark rooms, computer labs and residential facilities.
+The field station features the necessary infrastructure for these complex projects including offices, labs, growing houses, an insectary, dark rooms, computer labs, and residential facilities.
 Marvel at the diversity of wildlife found here including thousands of insect species and more than 120 species of mammals.
 Barro Colorado and adjacent Soberanía National Park provide legal protection to one fourth of the remaining forest in the Panama Canal Watershed and also provide refuge to nearly half of all of the birds and mammal species reported in Panama.
-You’ll also have the opportunity to visit Smithsonian’s Earl S. Tupper Research Center in Panama City which includes offices and laboratories for a wide spectrum of disciplines such as chemistry, histology, plant physiology, acoustic communication, entomology and more.
-(B,L,D)
+Explore the facilities with STRI scientists, each an expert in their respective fields.

 2015 departure: Day 6 — Panama City